bible-technology/scripture-burrito/README.md

 One special note, any section that needs to be linked to from another section should have a special `$$target` attribute as well as a `title` attribute for sphinx-jsonschema to work properly.

 Also, note that there is a script which automatically takes the schema and creates the `.rst` files for Sphinx to process.
-This only needs run when a new schema file is added or removed.
-Changes to existing schema files do not require running this.
+This should be done anytime changes are made to the schema (and should probably be part of the sphinx builder).

     cd docs/docs/schema_docs
     ./gen_schema_docs.sh